vanesa-c/Case-Study/Task 2: Exploratory Data Analysis (EDA.md

 # Task 2: Exploratory Data Analysis (EDA)

-## Whatdatapreparation steps will you implement?
+## What data preparation steps will you implement?

 ### 1. Data Cleaning